M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### <span style="color: aqua">Final vs. Finally vs. Finalize</span>
-* With ***FINAL*** We are not able to inherit a final class and cannot override a final method.
-Used to denote a variable whose value is constant - can also be used in method declaration to assert that the method cannot be overridden by subclasses.
+* With ***FINAL***, we are not able to inherit a final class and cannot override a final method.
+Used to denote a variable whose value is constant, meaning that it cannot change in the future.
+Can also be used in method declaration to assert that the method cannot be overridden by subclasses.
 The keyword final is used to make a class, variable, or methods final.
 Final classes cannot be inherited, variables value cannot be changed, and methods cannot be overridden.
 * The keyword ***FINALLY*** used in the exception handler to clear some post-task after the execution of try or catch block.
 * The ***FINALIZE*** keyword used to clean up some tasks before the object is removed from memory.
 The finalize method mainly used in garbage collection.

 ### <span style="color: aqua">Discuss these access modifiers: Public / Private / Protected / Default</span>
 These are access modifiers which control the accessibility / scope of a field, method, constructor, or class.
-* ***Public*** – can be accessed anywhere, within the package, outside it, in or outside of the class.
+* ***Public*** – can be accessed anywhere, within the package, outside it, in or outside the class.
 * ***Private*** – Access is restricted to only within the class. (i.e. need methods to interact with a private field)
     * Cannot be overridden
 * ***Protected*** – access level is protected within the package and outside it through a child class.
 If you don’t create a child class, you cannot access it from outside the package.